mohanson/daze/README.md

 ### File rule.cidr

 Daze also uses a CIDR(Classless Inter-Domain Routing) file to route addresses.
-CIDR file has lower priority than RULE files, located at "./rule.cidr".
-When an IP address is in the CIDR file, daze will use the local network to establish the connection instead of using a proxy.
+The CIDR file is located at "./rule.cidr", and has a lower priority than "rule.ls".
+When an IP address is in the CIDR file, daze will use the local network to establish the connection instead of a proxy.

 # Links